Pensions run on data, and it's vital to make sure that data is robust enough to trust with people's futures.

 Today, members can scan an identity document, complete a biometric match on their phone, and speak with a UK-based support team if they need reassurance.

-Sam adds that technology alone does not solve the problem.
-The managed service element of their service matters because it handles sequencing, reminders, and inbound queries that schemes often struggle to resource.
+Technology alone does not solve the problem.
+The managed service element matters because it handles sequencing, reminders, and inbound queries that schemes often struggle to resource.

 The Role of Tracing, Addresses, and Contactable Data

-The discussion returns to a fundamental question: can schemes reliably reach the people whose data they hold?
+Schemes need a clear answer to a basic operational question: can they reliably reach the people whose data they hold?

 Mortality Manifest strengthens these with historic address data and live credit indicators to locate members whose records have drifted.